 Figure 5.
-Y+ on wall surface.
+The Y+ distribution on the wall surface.

-In order to accurately predict the flow field by using the low-Reynolds type turbulence model, it is recommended that the dimensionless wall distances Y+ on wall surfaces are set to less than 1.
-In the present computed result, the Y+ becomes less than 1 on almost all of the wall surfaces as shown in Figure 5.
-In the comparison of the present computed result with the experimental data, the quantitative differences are slightly seen in Figure 6.
-However, the computed result well captures the qualitative tendency observed in the experimental date.
-Therefore, it is considered that the present computed result accurately predicted the flow behaviour in the test cascade.
+In order to accurately predict the flow field using the low-Reynolds-type turbulence model, it is recommended that the dimensionless wall distances Y+ on the wall surfaces are set to less than 1.
+In terms of our computed results, the Y+ became less than 1 on almost all of the wall surfaces, as shown in Figure 5.
+Meanwhile, following a comparison between the computed results and the experimental data, the quantitative differences were found to be small, as shown in Figure 6.
+However, the computed results well captured the qualitative tendency observed in the experimental data.
+Therefore, it can be stated that the computed results accurately predicted the flow behaviour in the test cascade.

-RESULTS AND DISCUSSIONS
+RESULTS AND DISCUSSION

-In this section, the influences of the single groove on the flow behavior and the loss generation in the cascade will be investigated at the small and the large tip clearance cases.
+In this section, the investigation into the influences of the single groove on the flow behaviour and the loss generation in the cascade is described in terms of both the small and the large tip-clearance cases.